Academic Expectations and Program Requirements

 A major purpose of the residence requirements for graduate degrees is to ensure that students have an opportunity to benefit from the advantages of a university environment.
 These advantages include accessibility to libraries, laboratories, and other physical facilities, as well as opportunities to participate in seminars and a variety of cultural activities.
 Equally important to graduate students are the advantages of becoming acquainted with the faculty and other students on personal and professional bases.

-Students “in residence” are expected to devote sufficient time and energy to graduate studies under the direction of an advisory committee chair and the advisory committee members.
-Another major purpose of the residence requirements for graduate degrees is to ensure that faculty have the opportunity to properly evaluate students’ development, to guide and direct their studies, and to determine competency.
+Students “in residence” are expected to devote sufficient time and energy to graduate studies under the direction of an advisory committee chair and members (if applicable).
+Another major purpose of the residence requirements for graduate degrees is to ensure that faculty have opportunities to properly evaluate students’ development, guide and direct their studies, and determine competency.

 For specific minimum residence requirements, students should check the Additional Requirements section in the Graduate and Professional Catalog for the degree they are pursuing.